seifobeso116/seifobeso116/README.md

 ###

-- 🧑‍💼 I’m working as a teaching assistant in computer science department at thebes academy.
+- 🧑‍💼 I’m Working as a Teaching Assistant in Computer Science Department at Thebes Academy.
-- 📚 I'm currently learning software testing.</p>
+- 📚 I Have An Bachelor's Degree in Computer Science Since 2021.</p>

 ###